Lipschitz continuity of harmonic maps between Alexandrov spaces: Introduction

 The above Lin's conjecture is about the Lipschitz continuity for harmonic maps between Alexandrov spaces.
 Consider $M$ to be an Alexandrov space with CBB and let $p\in M$ be a regular point.
 According to \cite{os94,per-dc}, there is a coordinate neighborhood $U\!\ni\! p$ and a corresponding $BV_{\rm loc}$-Riemannian metric $(g_{ij})$ on $U$.
 Hence, the coefficients $\sqrt gg^{ij}$ of elliptic system \eqref{system} are measurable on $U$.
 However, it is well-known \cite{os94} that they may not be continuous on a \emph{dense} subset of $U$ for general Alexandrov spaces with CBB.
 Thus, it is apparent that the above Lin's conjecture might not be true.

-Our main result in this paper is the following affirmative resolution to the above Lin's problem, Conjecture \ref{lin-conj}. \begin{thm} Let $\Omega$ be a bounded domain in an Alexandrov space $(M,|\cdot,\cdot|)$ with curvature $\gs k$ for some constant $k\ls0$, and let $(Y,d_Y)$ be an NPC space.
+Our main result in this paper is the following affirmative resolution to the above Lin's problem, Conjecture \ref{lin-conj}. \begin{thm} Let $\Omega$ be a bounded domain in an $n$-dimensional Alexandrov space $(M,|\cdot,\cdot|)$ with curvature $\gs k$ for some constant $k\ls0$, and let $(Y,d_Y)$ be an NPC space (not necessary locally compact).
 Assume that $u:\Omega\to Y$ is a harmonic map.
 Then, for any ball $B_q(R)$ with $B_q(2R)\subset \Omega$ and $R\ls1$, there exists a constant $C(n,k,R)$, depending only on $n,k$ and $R$, such that

 for all $x,y\in B_q(R/16),$ where $E^u_2(B_q(R))$ is the energy of $u$ on $B_q(R)$. \end{thm} \begin{rem} A curvature condition on domain space is necessary.
 Indeed, J. Chen \cite{chen95} constructed a harmonic function $u$ on a two-dimensional metric cone $M$ such that $u$ is not Lipschitz continuous if $M$ has no a lower curvature bound. \end{rem}